 - With increased involvement in fostering networking opportunities between individual researchers, colleges and external partners.

 - By linking local activities to and promotion of national events that offer wider collaborative opportunities across disciplines.

 - Via ongoing partnerships with the University’s various postgraduate and research staff associations.

 Promoting the wider impact of ‘Employability/Enterprise and Entrepreneurship’ and Public Engagement

 - By providing appropriate workshops, programmes and opportunities to enable researchers to enhance their profiles and better equip them to succeed in the increasingly versatile researcher environment.

-- Through more cohesive and synergistic interactions between OPD, The Centre of Entrepreneurship, Research and Innovation Services, Revealing Research, the Careers Service and the Academic Skills Centre.
+- Through more cohesive and synergistic interactions between OPD, The Centre for Entrepreneurship, Research and Innovation Services, Revealing Research, the Careers Service and the Academic Skills Centre.